-Spears' opera, "Fellow Travelers", written in collaboration with Greg Pierce, premiered at Cincinnati Opera in 2016 and was subsequently produced at the Prototype Festival (NYC), The Lyric Opera of Chicago, The Minnesota Opera, Madison Opera, Boston Lyric Opera, Arizona Opera, Columbus Opera, the Des Moines Metro Opera, and Florida Grand Opera.
-It will be produced next season at Virginia Opera and the Seagle Festival.
-It was hailed as "one of the most accomplished new operas I have seen in recent years" (Chicago Tribune) and an opera that "seems assured of lasting appeal" (The New York Times).
+Spears' opera, "Fellow Travelers", written in collaboration with Greg Pierce, premiered at Cincinnati Opera in 2016 and was subsequently produced at the Prototype Festival (NYC), The Lyric Opera of Chicago, The Minnesota Opera, Madison Opera, Boston Lyric Opera, Arizona Opera, Columbus Opera, the Des Moines Metro Opera, the Seagle Festival, and Florida Grand Opera.
+It will be produced this season at Virginia Opera and at the Cincinnati College-Conservatory of Music.
+It was hailed as "one of the most accomplished new operas I have, seen in recent years" (Chicago Tribune) and an opera that "seems assured of lasting appeal" (The New York Times).
 The premiere was featured in The New York Times' Best in Classical Music for 2016, and Cincinnati Opera released a commercial CD recording in 2017.

 Spears' first opera, "Paul's Case", written in collaboration with Kathryn Walat, was described as a "masterpiece" and a "gem" (New York Observer) with "ravishing music" (The New York Times).
 It was developed by American Opera Projects and premiered by Urban Arias in 2013.
 The opera was restaged at the Prototype Festival in New York, and presented in a new production by Pittsburgh Opera in 2014.
 "Paul's Case" was released on National Sawdust's record label featuring the original cast in 2019.
 Spears' children's opera "Jason and the Argonauts", also written with Kathryn Walat, premiered in 2016 at the Lyric Opera of Chicago and was subsequently performed for over 20,000 school children.
 An opera about space exploration, "O Columbia", written with Royce Vavrek, premiered in 2015 at Houston Grand Opera.